VectorInstitute/cyclops-examples/README.md

 2. *Include setup and installation instructions here.
 For additional documentation, refer to the `docs/` directory.*
 3. Begin with each topic in the `reference_implementations/` directory, as guided by the README files.

-## License
-*Add appropriate LICENSE for this bootcamp in the main directory.*
-This project is licensed under the terms of the [LICENSE] file located in the root directory of this repository.

-## Contribution
+## Contributing
-*Add appropriate CONTRIBUTING.md for this bootcamp in the main directory.*
-To get started with contributing to our project, please read our [CONTRIBUTING.md] guide.
+To contribute to this repository, please read our [Contribution guidelines](CONTRIBUTING.md) guide.

 ## Contact Information

-For more information or help with navigating this repository, please contact [Vector AI ENG Team/Individual] at [Contact Email].
+For more information or help with navigating this repository, please contact [cyclops@vectorinstitute.ai](cyclops@vectorinstitute.ai)